Brennvo/uibuilder/README.md

  document.querySelector(".customer-panel").replaceWith(element);
 ```

+This is not as convenient as a setState call in React.
+For small applications React's setState works very well because you don't have to know what portions of the UI need to be updated.
+Larger React applications need to implement shouldComponentUpdate for performance optimization.
+At that point the convenience is gone, and all the incantations, rituals and ceremony of React got you nothing.

 ## Why not just use React?

 React does not have the equivalent of a Shadow DOM.
 React components are brittle.
 The brittleness comes from the global nature of HTML, CSS, and JS.
 The DOM tree inside a React component isn't encapsulated from the rest of the page.
 This lack of encapsulation means your document stylesheet might accidentally apply to parts inside the widget; your JavaScript might accidentally modify parts inside the widget; your IDs might overlap with IDs inside the component; and so on.
 (More on Shadow DOM [here](https://www.html5rocks.com/en/tutorials/webcomponents/shadowdom).)